DrawZeroPoint/VectorDetectionNetwork/README.md

 You can put your image into `VDN/data/demo`, and the algorithm will automatically find all images within the folder and detect pointers in these images if any analog meters exist.
 Please note that VDN takes the image patches output by a meter detector, with this the provided demo images should contain the whole dial face but not much background nor only a part of the meters.

 The results of the demo will be output to automatically created folder `output/demo`.

 # Experiments

 You can use the `eval.py` script to perform the experiments conducted in the paper.
-For example, to evaluate the performance of the default configuration (ResNet50 backbone with 384x384 input size), just issue `python eval.py` in the root folder.
-Evaluations of ResNet34, ResNet50, and ResNet101 could be executed in the `master` branch, whereas Res2Net50 and Res2Net101 are evaluated in individual branch `res2net50` and `res2net101`, respectively.
+For example, to evaluate the performance of the default configuration (ResNet34 backbone with 384x384 input size), just issue `python eval.py` in the root folder.
+Evaluations of ResNet18 and ResNet50 could be executed in the `master` branch, whereas Res2Net50 is evaluated in individual branch `res2net50`.

 The evaluation output could be found in `/VDN/output/eval-<backbone>`.